 - Unsteady walk

 Exams and Tests

-The disorder may be seen at birth, but it is usually diagnosed much later.
+The disorder may be seen at birth, but it is usually diagnosed much later in childhood.

 - Autofluorescence (a light technique)

 - EEG (measures electrical activity in the brain)